frantisekfarka/CoALP/README.md

 ```
 ./examples
-./examples/paper       -- programs in the examples in the paper
+./examples/paper       -- examples programs in the paper
 ./examples/guarded     -- other guarded programs
 ./examples/unguarded   -- other unguarded programs
 ```